Public Order and Riot Squad: Equipment

 PORS are issued with a wide variety of specialised crowd control and riot equipment including Taser weapons.
 Their units include fully equipped black vans and black 4WDs to allow rapid deployment across the State at a moments notice.
 The vans allow a team in full tactical or riot gear to deploy on the move and access equipment as needed quickly, without need to return to a station to access gear as the part-time Public Order and Operations Support Group (OSG) officers do.

 At one point, PORS had a water cannon truck intended for use during severe riots.
 It was the first time any Australian police service had acquired such a vehicle, being purpose built at a cost of $600,000 AUD.
 The Riot Control Vehicle was equipped with shatterproof "anti-bandit glass" reinforced with wire mesh, and a heavy push bar allowing it to clear barricades and other obstacles.
 It also was fitted with an airtight cabin to protect police from smoke, gas and other irritants.
 The high pressure 12,000 litre water cannon is able to shoot a stream of water more than 50 metres.
 The water cannon having never been "used in anger" was stripped of its police equipment and gifted to Fire and Rescue NSW as a bulk water tanker in 2019.

 Each officer is equipped with more than $8500 in gear including flame retardant overalls, ballistic vests, ballistic goggles, arm and leg guards, capsicum spray, an ASP baton, long baton, utility knife, handcuffs cable tie flex-cuffs and rubber bullets.
 The equipment is stored in station and their patrol units.

-In June 2017, it was announced that officers in the unit would be armed with semi-automatic rifles.
-As of 2017 officers are equipped with the M4 carbine.
+In December 2017, the squad was issued with M4 carbine semi-automatic rifles with forty-seven officers trained it is use following the completion of a ten day course.
+The rest of the squad's fifty officers were planned to have received rifle training by the middle of 2018.
+The NSW Police Force said that the rifles would provide officers greater accuracy over distance for high-risk incidents and that "each officer will be required to undergo re-accreditation training twice a year".
+Officers do not ordinarly carry the rifles which are stowed in the squad's cars and are accessed when required.